KomodoPlatform/developer-docs/docs/basic-docs/smart-chains/smart-chain-tutorials/betdapp.md

 - replace `<id of bet datablob>` with the id noted before
 - replace `<amount to bet>` with the total amount to bet

-Now, the program should execute and start betting with the bob.
+Now, the program should execute and start betting with the Bob node.
 In each step, the program bets only `1/1000` th of the total bet value